becodeorg/pijon/README.md

 - `bucket`: the name of the bucket on which the file is stored
 - `key`: the key of the file on the bucket
+- `region`: the region where the bucket is stored
 - `uploadUrl`: the URL to make a `PUT` request to with your file
 - `objectUrl`: the final, public URL of your file on your S3 bucket, after the upload is done